RottenSailer/PathFinding-C-/README.txt

-Download the whole named "TRY THE SOFTWARE" file to interact with the software.
+Download the whole file named "TRY THE SOFTWARE" file to interact with the software.